ActiveDev/adrepo/gateway/ServiceGateway/README.md

 # REST Gateway Sample
 Sample application that demonstrates how to proxy requests to microservices and then return their results.
 This is just a sample.
-There are some very good gateways out there such as RedHat's APIMan, and WSO2 API Manager.
-This code is just a sample.

 To run the demo, you will need the Sample Calculator as well.
 The url for the calc app is hard-coded in the ServiceRegistry class until I can implement a proper registry.
 Deploy both applications to a Tomcat container.